 BTEC Advanced Award for Audiology Technicians in Educational Settings, starting March 2017:

 Audiology Technicians in schools and sensory support services ensure that equipment is checked, maintained and used appropriately to provide optimal listening conditions for deaf learners.

-Our popular BTEC Advanced Award for Audiology Technicians in Educational Settings returns in March 2017.
+Our popular BTEC Advanced Award for Audiology Technicians in Educational Settings returned in March 2017.
 Currently in its sixth year, the course is suitable for IT/Science technicians, or teaching assistants supporting deaf learners.
 The content covers listening and learning, familiarisation with a range of technical aids, problem solving and administration issues.
 Please view our Please view the BTEC leaflet to find out more.
-If you have any questions, please email email@example.com
+If you have any questions, please email firstname.lastname@example.org

 GLADE conference, November 2016